BishalN/blog/src/content/blog/terminal-development.md

 ---
-title: How to change password of your local mysql server ?
-MacOs
+title: How to change password of your local mysql server macOs
 author: Bishal Neupane
 pubDatetime: 2023-06-06T11:57:07.508Z # new Date().toISOString()
 postSlug: how-to-change-password-of-your-local-mysql-server-macos